-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD MAY 4, 2001
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD MAY 2, 2003

-Notice Is Hereby Given that the annual meeting of shareholders of THE PITTSTON COMPANY will be held on May 4, 2001, at 1:00 p.m., local time, at The Grand Hyatt New York Hotel, Park Avenue at Grand Central Station, New York, New York, for the following purposes:
+Notice Is Hereby Given that the annual meeting of shareholders of THE PITTSTON COMPANY will be held on May 2, 2003, at 1:00 p.m., local time, at the Hotel Inter-Continental The Barclay New York, 111 East 48th Street, New York, New York, for the following purposes:

-- 1. To elect three directors for a term expiring in 2004. - 2.
-To approve the selection of KPMG LLP as independent public accountants to audit the accounts of the Company and its subsidiaries for the year 2001. - 3.
+- 1. To elect four directors for a term expiring in 2006 and one director for a term expiring in 2004. - 2.
+To approve the selection of KPMG LLP as independent public accountants to audit the accounts of the Company and its subsidiaries for the year 2003. - 3.
+To approve the Company's proposal to amend the Company's restated articles of incorporation to change the Company's name to 'The Brink's Company.' - 4.
 To transact such other business as may properly come before the meeting or any adjournment.

-The close of business on March 12, 2001, has been fixed as the record date for determining the shareholders entitled to notice of and to vote at the meeting.
+The close of business on March 10, 2003, has been fixed as the record date for determining the shareholders entitled to notice of and to vote at the meeting.

-If you do not expect to attend the annual meeting in person, please complete, date and sign the enclosed proxy and return it in the enclosed envelope, which requires no additional postage if mailed in the United States.
+Whether or not you expect to attend the annual meeting in person, please complete, date and sign the enclosed proxy and return it in the enclosed envelope, which requires no additional postage if mailed in the United States.
 Prompt response is helpful and your cooperation will be appreciated.